 - NOT doing business in California but which derives income from sources or activities carried on in the state.

-You can find out more about California franchise tax on our blog post.
+You can find out more about California franchise tax here.

 Does this mean I need to file and pay income tax in an unlimited number of states?